nepobunceno/resume/nepobuncenoResume.md

 ## Education
 **Masters Degree**, May 2012
-*Master of Science in Computer Science*
+*Master of Science in Computer Science* GPA 3.78